Gods Behaving Badly (film)

-Gods Behaving Badly is an unreleased 2013 film based on the 2007 satire novel of the same name by Marie Phillips.
+Gods Behaving Badly is a 2013 American comedy-drama film based on the 2007 satire novel of the same name by Marie Phillips.
 The film is the feature-length directorial debut of Marc Turtletaub, who is better known as a film producer.

 Plot

 The film is about a young mortal couple (Alicia Silverstone and Ebon Moss-Bachrach) who encounter a group of Greek gods living in New York City.